Attilla Danko's

 Colleagues

-Becuase of declining health, I recently asked some colleauges to healp with the great many mails I get from chart users and sponsors.
+Because of declining health, I recently asked some colleauges to healp with the great many mails I get from chart users and sponsors.
 So someone other than Attilla Danko may reply.
 Also, although in the past i've been able service chart and sponsor requests within a day (sometimes within an hour) that might be considerably extended.
 Your patience is appreciated.

 Me